yavordobrev24/Furniture-Haven/README.md

 ## Getting Started

-Follow these steps to set up Furniture-Haven on your local machine:
+Follow these steps to set up Furniture Heaven on your local machine:

 ### Prerequisites